Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Introduction

 \section{Introduction}

-Generative Flow Networks (GFlowNets)~\citep{bengio2021flow,bengio2023gflownet} have emerged as a powerful probabilistic framework for object generation, which can be seen as a variant of amortized variational inference methods~\citep{ganguly2022amortized}.
-In GFlowNets, an agent learns a stochastic policy and flow functions to sample objects proportionally to an unnormalized reward function.
-GFlowNets are related to Markov chain Monte Carlo (MCMC) methods~\citep{metropolis1953equation,hastings1970monte,andrieu2003introduction}, but do not rely on Markov chains that make small and local steps.
-Therefore, they possess the ability to generalize and to amortize the cost of sampling without suffering from the mixing problem~\citep{salakhutdinov2009learning,bengio2013better,bengio2021flow}.
+Generative Flow Networks (GFlowNets)~\citep{bengio2021flow,bengio2023gflownet} have emerged as a powerful probabilistic framework for object generation and sampling from complex distributions, which can be seen as a variant of amortized variational inference methods~\citep{ganguly2022amortized}.
+In GFlowNets, an agent learns a stochastic policy $\pi(x)$ and flow functions to sample objects $x \in \mathcal{X}$ proportionally to an unnormalized reward function $R(x)$.
+GFlowNets are related to Markov chain Monte Carlo (MCMC) methods~\citep{metropolis1953equation,hastings1970monte,andrieu2003introduction}, but do not rely on Markov chains that make small and local steps, which often leads to inefficient sampling in high-dimensional discrete spaces due to their local exploration nature.
+Therefore, they can generalize and amortize the cost of sampling without suffering from the mixing problem~\citep{salakhutdinov2009learning,bengio2013better,bengio2021flow}.

-GFlowNets generate objects $x \in \mathcal{X}$ through a sequence of steps, where at each step the GFlowNets agent adds an element to the current construction.
-The sequential nature of GFlowNets bears a strong resemblance to the decision-making processes in reinforcement learning (RL)~\citep{sutton2018reinforcement}.
-Indeed, the first GFlowNet training objective~\citep{bengio2021flow} was motivated by the temporal difference methods in the RL~\citep{sutton1988learning} literature.
-GFlowNets have achieved significant progress in various challenging problems, including drug discovery~\citep{bengio2021flow}, biological sequence design~\citep{jain2022biological,chen2023order}, Bayesian structure learning~\citep{deleu2022bayesian}, combinatorial optimization~\citep{zhang2024let,zhang2023robust}, and large language models~\citep{li2023gflownets,hu2024amortizing}.
+GFlowNets reformulate the sampling problem as a sequential decision-making process: objects $x \in \mathcal{X}$ are constructed incrementally through a sequence of steps, where at each step the GFlowNets agent adds an element to the current construction.
+The sequential nature of GFlowNets is closely related to the decision-making processes in reinforcement learning (RL)~\citep{sutton1998reinforcement}, whose training objectives~\citep{bengio2021flow} were also motivated by the temporal difference methods.
+However, GFlowNets pursue a different goal: instead of maximizing rewards as in standard RL, they aim to match the underlying reward distribution ($\pi(x) \propto R(x)$)~\citep{bengio2021flow}.
+This enables GFlowNets to discover diverse, high-reward candidates by sampling them proportionally to their rewards (reward-matching), proving particularly valuable in scenarios with uncertain or imperfect rewards, such as drug discovery~\citep{jain2023gflownets}.
+This capability has led to significant advances in various challenging domains, including molecule generation~\citep{bengio2021flow}, biological sequence design~\citep{jain2022biological,chen2023order}, Bayesian structure learning~\citep{deleu2022bayesian}, and combinatorial optimization~\citep{zhang2024let,zhang2023robust}.